schmettow/New_Stats/docs/index.md

 1. The design features under scrunity must be under control of the researcher.
 It does not suffice to collect some websites with varying font sizes, but every website needs to undergo the test at various font sizes.
 1. The design feature must undergo a full range of manipulations.
 You will not find the laws of readability by just comparing 10pt versus 12pt.
 1. Design features usually do not stand on their own.
 Readability is influenced by other factors, such as contrast and comprehensibility.
 Deriving a model from just one design will only generalize to this one design.
 Hence, the researcher must run the experiment on a sample of designs, with one of two strategies (or a mix of both): the *randomization strategy* takes a representative sample of designs, hoping that other impact factors average out.
-As we will see in \@ref(interaction_effects), this is a daring assumption.
+As we will see in \@ref(cfx), this is a daring assumption.
 Therefore, the preferred way is *statistical control*, where potential impact factors are recorded and added as control variables to the regression model.